anushkadixit1708/Projects_CSE/Contributing.md

 ## What to contirbute?
 - Any projects you have done in the past for academic purposes
-- Include readme or project report
+- Include readme or project report explaning the project
 - Include the entire working code

 ## How to contribute?